 Since all ShMM-700-based shelves are HPDL-based, IPMB topology in those systems is always specified in HPDL and no IPMB Topology record in the Carrier FRU Information is needed or supported.
-The IPMB topology clause has the following syntax (which is backwards-compatible with ShMM-1500, but with the extension that the position of the IPMB cross link can be specified).
+The IPMB topology clause has the following syntax (which is backwards-compatible with ShMM-1500, but with an extension specifying the position of the IPMB cross link).